mara-org/mara-app/README.md

 - Continuous blue line under unit selectors
 - Custom picker styling with selected/unselected states
 - Blood type and goals screens with updated button styling
+- **Reusable for Profile Editing**: All setup screens (Name, Date of Birth, Gender, Height, Weight, Blood Type, Goals) can be used both for initial onboarding and for editing from the Profile screen

+#### Profile Screen
+- Unified visual style with white background (#FFFFFF)
+- Simple AppBar-style header with back arrow and centered "Profile" title
+- Consistent row styling across all sections:
+  - Row title text: #0F172A, fontWeight w500
+  - Row value text: #64748B
+  - Brand blue dividers (#0EA5C6) between rows
+- All sections in a single scrollable page for better UX
+- Developer Settings section with dynamic app version and device info

 ## 📱 App Icons